 Computer engineers distinguish themselves with their versatile set of skills: they can design and build computers, interface them with the outside world and make them talk to each other, develop firmware and also create system-level and user/application-level software.

 COMPUTER ENGINEERING ADMISSION INFORMATION

-Administered by the Department of Electrical and Computer Engineering.
+Administered by the Department of Electrical, Computer, and Biomedical Engineering.
 The Computer Engineering B.Eng.
 Degree Program is accredited by the Canadian Engineering Accreditation Board.

 Full-time, four-year program.

 O.S.S.D. with six Grade 12 U/M courses including Grade 12 U courses in: English, Advanced Functions (MHF4U), Calculus and Vectors (MCV4U), Physics (SPH4U) and Chemistry (SCH4U).